aaryangit/AD-Homelab/LAB setup.md

 ## **To divide the lab in different sections, the creation of users and groups is documented on a different page linked below**

-**Creating Users and OU's in AD - https://github.com/aaryangit/AD-Homelab/blob/main/CreatingUsers.md**
+**Creating Users and OU's in AD - https://github.com/aaryangit/AD-Homelab/blob/main/CreatingUsers.md.**
+**Creating Shares in AD - https://github.com/aaryangit/AD-Homelab/blob/main/CreatingShares.md.**
+**Creating and Using GPO's - https://github.com/aaryangit/AD-Homelab/blob/main/UsingGPO's.md.**